adonno/tagreader/README.md

 ## Buying a tag reader

 Do you just want the reader and not bother with collecting the parts or printing the case yourself?
-I am selling a pre-built version, a DIY version (assembly required) or just the case (get own components).
+I am selling a pre-built version, a DIY version (assembly required) or just the case (use with own components).
 Check it out on [my website](https://adonno.com/product/tag-reader/).

 ## Configuring for use with Home Assistant